mamund/2018-10-sacon-workshop/exercises/implementation-exercise.md

    * **S** = Stateless
    * **P** = Persistence
    * **A** = Aggregator
+ * Add your services MSType string to your SERVICE-PAGE (TOP-MIDDLE)
- * Select the input/output format for your service:
+ * Select the input/output format(s) your service will support:
    * HTML
    * Collection+JSON
    * Siren
    * HAL
+   * Atom
+   * OData
    * JSON
    * XML
+ * Add a sticky note (with the format name on it) to your SERVICE-PAGE for each supported format

+_See [CreditCheck Implementation](sample/credit-check-implementation.png) for an example._